Tao: Taoism

 [Tao] means a road, path, way; and hence, the way in which one does something; method, doctrine, principle.
 The Way of Heaven, for example, is ruthless; when autumn comes 'no leaf is spared because of its beauty, no flower because of its fragrance'.
 The Way of Man means, among other things, procreation; and eunuchs are said to be 'far from the Way of Man'.
 Chu Tao is 'the way to be a monarch', i.e. the art of ruling.
 Each school of philosophy has its tao, its doctrine of the way in which life should be ordered.
 Finally in a particular school of philosophy whose followers came to be called Taoists, tao meant 'the way the universe works'; and ultimately something very like God, in the more abstract and philosophical sense of that term.

-The Tao is what gives Taoism its English name, in both its philosophical and religious forms.
+"Tao" gives Taoism its name in English, in both its philosophical and religious forms.
 The Tao is the fundamental and central concept of these schools of thought.
 Taoism perceives the Tao as a natural order underlying the substance and activity of the Universe.
 Language and the "naming" of the Tao is regarded negatively in Taoism; the Tao fundamentally exists and operates outside the realm of differentiation and linguistic constraints.

-Diversity of views

 There is no single orthodox Taoist view of the Tao.
 All forms of Taoism center around Tao and De, but there is a broad variety of distinct interpretations among sects and even individuals in the same sect.
 Despite this diversity, there are some clear, common patterns and trends in Taoism and its branches.

 The diversity of Taoist interpretations of the Tao can be seen across four texts representative of major streams of thought in Taoism.
 All four texts are used in modern Taoism with varying acceptance and emphasis among sects.
 The Tao Te Ching is the oldest text and representative of a speculative and philosophical approach to the Tao.
-The Tao T'i Lun is an eighth century exegesis of the Tao Te Ching, written from a well-educated and religious viewpoint that represents the traditional, scholarly perspective.
+The Daotilun is an eighth century exegesis of the Tao Te Ching, written from a well-educated and religious viewpoint that represents the traditional, scholarly perspective.
 The devotional perspective of the Tao is expressed in the Qingjing Jing, a liturgical text that was originally composed during the Han dynasty and is used as a hymnal in religious Taoism, especially among eremites.
-The Zhuangzi (also spelled Chuang Tzu) uses literary devices such as tales, allegories, and narratives to relate the Tao to the reader, illustrating a metaphorical method of viewing and expressing the Tao.
+The Zhuangzi uses literary devices such as tales, allegories, and narratives to relate the Tao to the reader, illustrating a metaphorical method of viewing and expressing the Tao.

 The forms and variations of religious Taoism are incredibly diverse.
 They integrate a broad spectrum of academic, ritualistic, supernatural, devotional, literary, and folk practices with a multitude of results.
 Buddhism and Confucianism particularly affected the way many sects of Taoism framed, approached, and perceived the Tao.
 The multitudinous branches of religious Taoism accordingly regard the Tao, and interpret writings about it, in innumerable ways.
 Thus, outside of a few broad similarities, it is difficult to provide an accurate yet clear summary of their interpretation of the Tao.